-To use a signature block that does not meet the requirements, the agency must send a formal deviation request letter that includes the exact form of the digital signature and the preferred, non-compliant, signature block name, as well as why the signature block cannot match the digital signature (see Appendix A: Deviation Request letter).
+To use a signature block that does not meet the requirements, the agency must send a formal deviation request letter that includes the exact form of the digital signature and the preferred, non-compliant, signature block name, as well as the reason why the signature block cannot match the digital signature (see Appendix A:Deviation Request form - if using this form, select "other").
 If you have questions about a specific name, contact fedreg.legal@nara.gov.